legitmattias/meterstream-platform/tests/integration/README.md

 Auth -> Ingest API -> NATS -> Processor -> InfluxDB -> Query API
 ```

-**Test Strategy: Delta-Based Verification with Dynamic Timestamps**
+**Test Strategy: Dedicated Test Customer with Delta-Based Verification**

-The test measures the *increase* in data rather than absolute values.
-This makes it idempotent - it works regardless of existing data from previous test runs.
+The tests use a dedicated test customer (`NEWMAN_PIPELINE_TEST`) to avoid polluting seeded customer data.
+This keeps test data completely isolated from the data shown in Grafana dashboards and the Portal.

+**Why dedicated test customer?** Seeded customers (like Alice) have historical data from 2020-2023 that's visualized in Grafana.
+Using a separate test customer ensures integration tests don't add 2024/2025 data that would affect dashboards.

 **Why dynamic timestamps?** InfluxDB uses timestamps as part of the primary key.
 Writing to the same timestamp overwrites data instead of adding to it.
 By using the current time for each test run, we ensure data accumulates rather than being overwritten.

+1. **Admin creates pipeline test customer** (customer_id: `NEWMAN_PIPELINE_TEST`)
-1. **Login seeded customer** user for querying
+2. **Login test customer** for querying
-2. **Verify customer cannot ingest** (403 Forbidden)
+3. **Verify customer cannot ingest** (403 Forbidden)
-3. **Query baseline** - Get today's total before ingesting
+4. **Query baseline** - Get today's total before ingesting (starts at 0 for new customer)
-4. **Internal user** ingests 3 readings with current timestamps (50.0 + 75.5 + 60.25 = 185.75 kWh)
+5. **Internal user** ingests 3 readings with current timestamps (50.0 + 75.5 + 60.25 = 185.75 kWh)
-5. **Query after ingest** - Verify today's total increased by at least 185.75 kWh
+6. **Query after ingest** - Verify today's total increased by at least 185.75 kWh
+7. **Test consumption and summary endpoints** with test customer token

 This proves the full data flow works because:
 - Ingest API accepted the data (200 response, 3 accepted)